enygma/expose/README.md

 Expose is an IDS for PHP loosely based on the PHPIDS project (and using it's ruleset for detecting potential threats).

+**ALL CREDIT** for the rule set for Expose goes to the PHP IDS project.
+Expose literally uses the same JSON configuration for its execution.
+I am not claiming any kind of ownership or authorship of these rules.
+Please see [the PHPIDS github README](https://github.com/PHPIDS/PHPIDS) for names of those who have contributed.

 **Example usage:**

 ```php